larsrickert/nginx-proxy/docs/examples/mailserver.md

 docker-compose up -d
 ```

-After starting up the mailserver you can access the admin interface with the `DOMAIN` that you defined in the `.env` in [step 2](#step-2-create-a-env-file).
+After starting up the mailserver, you can access the admin interface with the `DOMAIN` that you defined in the `.env` in [step 1](#step-1-create-a-docker-compose-yml-and-env-file).

 ## Firewall settings